From the 40 Days of Daily Bread Series.

 His appetite changed from, “No way!” to “Yes, more!”
 Sometimes you develop a taste for something gradually.
 How much of an appetite do you have for God’s presence?
 The Bible says in many places to lift your voice in praise in the congregation.
 In between songs or right after the worship leader says, “sing a new song to the Lord,” it can sometimes get awkwardly quiet.
 The devil likes to steal praises from the corporate worship service.
 Some of the tactics he uses to his advantage may be pride, lack of obedience, or an indifferent appetite for God’s presence.

 Praise the Lord!
-Sing to the Lord a new song, And His praise in the assembly of saints.
-Psalm 149:1 NKJV
+Sing to the Lord a new song, And His praise in the assembly of the godly.
+Psalm 149:1 ESV

 How do you make praising aloud come easily?